stephenlacy/monokube/README.md

 If this flag is not provided, all tasks will be run in order: `pre-build` `build` `pre-deploy` `deploy` `post-deploy`

 If the flag is provided only that task will be run

+Note for all `.sh` scripts: The env is modified to include:
+- PACKAGE="package-name"
+- IMAGE_ROOT="--image-root || imageRoot"

 ##### pre-build
 > applies all kubernetes pre-build manifests and runs all `pre-build.sh` scripts